zhangzheheng12345/Lightest/README.md

 ## Why Lightest

-**Lightest** is extremely light, header-only, yet strong, flexible, and customizable.
-For its core, basic features for a unit test framework are all provided.
-And you can use extensions to add more feature.
+**Lightest** is very light, header-only, yet strong, flexible and customizable.

+Basic features for a unit test framework are all provided in the core, enabling you to write beautiful and pithy tests, and there are pre-provided extensions to offer further feature.
+Write your own extensions is easy as well.
+These are especially convenient for small and light projects.

 Besides, powered by its lightweight, **Lightest** is also extremely fast.
 I did a benchmark test (details under `benchmark/`), in which 1000 simple tests each with one passing assertion are provided for both **Lightest** and GTest.
 On one of my machine, GTest used around 600 ms to run all the tests, while for **Lightest**, it only took around 15 ms. Amazing, isn't it?